The Hilbert Series and the Flavor Invariants of the 3HDM: Hilbert Series

 For Lie groups, the Haar measure has the form

-where $m$ and $\alpha^+$ are the rank and positive roots of $G$, respectively.
+{where $z_i$ are the coordinates of the maximal torus of the gauge group $G$, and $m$ and $\alpha^+$ are the rank and positive roots of $G$, respectively, which exist in the $\bar{\bf{N}}\otimes \bf{N}$ representation of $G$~\cite{Hanany:2008sb}}.

 In the 3HDM, as discussed above, the relevant field content decomposes into four nontrivial ${SU}(3)$ representations: three adjoint representations $\mathbf{8}$ and one $\mathbf{27}$.
 Consequently, the Hilbert series takes the form of a generating function in four variables, one for each irreducible component.
-We denote these variables by $s$, $t$, $u$, and $q$, where $s$, $t$, and $u$ correspond to the three $\mathbf{8}$ representations, while $q$ corresponds to the $\mathbf{27}$.
+We denote these variables by $s$, $t$, $u$, and $q$, where $s$, $t$, and $u$ correspond to the three $\mathbf{8}$ representations, while $q$ corresponds to the $\mathbf{27}$. {The grading variables are treated as formal fugacities and, for the contour-integral representation, are taken inside the unit disk.}